whamtet/simpleui/README.md

 **The first argument to defcomponent is always the req object**

+### component stack

+Ctmx retains a call stack of nested components.
+This is used to set ids and values in the sections below.

 ### ids and values

 In the above example we use a fixed id `#hello`.
 In general we should not hardcode ids because a component can exist multiple times in the dom.
 To resolve this `id` is set automatically based on the call path of nested components.